 How to Make the Perfect Couscous

-If you’ve wanted to try African recipes, this is one of the perfect recipes to start with.
+If you’ve wanted to try African recipes, then this is one of the easiest yet tastiest recipes to start with.
+The Yummielicious Couscous recipe is complete with all the toppings you can imagine!

 Ingredients